 417. Advanced Playwriting

-Fall or Spring (3) Wolf.
+Fall or Spring (3) Staff.
 Prerequisite: THEA317 and consent of instructor.

 Advanced study of form and content in drama, accomplished by readings of dramatic theories and plays as well as by writing original playscripts.